MickeyKay/better-font-awesome-library/README.md

 ```

 ## Filters ##
-The Better Font Awesome Library includes the following filters:
+The Better Font Awesome Library applies the following filters:

 #### bfa_init_args ####
 Applied to the initialization arguments before they are used to initialize the library.